discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 eLife production staff will review the content and then it will move to the next stage.
 We anticipate this stage is a transition stage only and will be removed once everything is bedded in.

-**Questions to ExeterPremedia:
-1 - Should production move it via ECS and you send a message to PaW?**
+**Questions to ExeterPremedia: Should production move it via ECS and you send a message to PaW?**

 ##Decision letter and response

 ####Expectations:
 These items are not ready at the point of export.
-The tunraround time for them to be produced is 3-5 days.
+The turnaround time for them to be produced is 3-5 days.
 On completion, they will be delivered by email using a template email.
-When these are delivered they should be moved to Publisher: Deliver letters on
+When these are delivered they should be moved to Publisher: Deliver letters on PaW

 Note, there can be figures/tables/videos in the author response.
-We anticipate this step will require input at the vednor end.
+We anticipate this step will require input at the vendor end.
+There is a slim chance that these items are delivered before the content reaches Publisher: check content.

+**Questions to ExeterPremedia: How should we dela with this in SOAP messages?**

 ####Output:
+Once a decision letter and response and assets (if any) are delivered by email to ExeterPremedia they should be processed and made available on ECS.

+Decision letter and response components are zipped up and delivered to an eLife AWS bucket: elife-production-letters

+- HTML file - follow file naming convention with .html suffix
+- Asset files of the author response component are converted/sized/renamed as appropriate
+- Zip file name: elife-12345-r1.zip
+- Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
+All actual files remain unchanged in naming convention, even if changed
+- SOAP message to PaW to move article to next stage: Publisher: Deliver digest

+**Questions to ExeterPremedia: Is it easier to deliver just the decision letter/response/assets to the AWS bucket or ALL the items?**

 ####Turnaround time:

+- If there are no problems, this should process automaticallly.
+If there are complications we request a 12 h turnaround time.

+**Questions to ExeterPremedia: Is that TAT OK?**

 ####Volume:

+Most research content has a decision letter and response, but occassionally an article is published without both or one of these components.

+**Questions to ExeterPremedia: How should we indicate to you if either/both these items are not going to be published and can you automatically skip the Publisher: Deliver lettersContent processor: Process letters stages on PaW?**

 ##Digest
 This is the final expected item for an article before it can be delivered to the author.
 It is a standard piece of simple content.